Before you buy a house, you need to prepare.

 What credit score do you need for a mortgage?

-Each mortgage lender will have different requirements, meaning that while one lender may not be able to provide you with a mortgage, another may be able to.
+Each mortgage lender will have different requirements and affordability checks.
+Meaning that while one lender may not be able to provide you with a mortgage, another may be able to.